HHAL MEDICAL NEWS OCTOBER 2011 Aspirin Lowers Risk for Hereditary Colon Cancer Patients may be asking about news stories

 of Medicine study.
 The finding calls into question current surveillance approaches for patients

+with the condition.
 Using the Danish national pathology registry, researchers identified

 some 11,000 patients who had Barrett's esophagus with or without dysplasia.
 They then looked for the later appearance

 of those patients in the Danish cancer registry.
+After a median follow-up of 5 years, the

 incidence rate for esophageal adenocarcinoma in patients with Barrett's esophagus was 1.2 cases per 1000 person-years